-It always has been, and remains, my thesis that the rampant Trumpaphobio among the right-wing establishment has little to do with the Donald’s actual policy positions.
-That is clearly not the case, as Trump is a stalwart defender of the corporatocracy.
-The problem that the corporate elite have with Trump is that he tends to reveal the means by which the right pursues its ends.
+It is my thesis that the rampant Trumpaphobia among the right-wing establishment has little to do with the Donald’s actual policy positions.
+For the most part, his policy positions align with those of the conservative movement in general.
+In other words, Trump is a stalwart defender of the corporatocracy.
+The problem that the corporate elite have with Trump is that he tends to reveal the means by which the right pursues its ends, namely stoking animosity and division in order to block a real, working-class coalition.
 Paul Krugman, on his blog, aptly defines the GOP thus.

 After all, what is the modern GOP?
 A simple model that accounts for just about everything you see is that it’s an engine designed to harness white resentment on behalf of higher incomes for the donor class.

-You see, the GOP couldn’t care less about white, let’s say white male, resentment.
+You see, the GOP couldn’t care less about, let’s say, white male, resentment.
 Instead, the conservative elite sees such angst as a means of securing its own end, namely the unrestricted accumulation of more wealth to the detriment of the rest of society.

-Trump, on the other hand, is channelling the very same emotions and prejudices, but for the purposes of promoting Trump.
+Trump, on the other hand, is channelling the very same emotions and prejudices.
+Only, he’s doing it for the purposes of promoting Trump.
 He’s stealing the show, and in doing so, opening the curtain to the very mechanisms the right-wing elite wish to keep hidden.
 He’s like a bad magician.

 So we see the same process at work with regard to abortion.
 The corporate elite does not care a whit about abortion.
 Oh, perhaps there are some members of this group who frown upon it for moral reasons, but as a class, abortion is irrelevant.
 After all, wealthy women will be able to get access to abortion services without regard to its legality.
 It’s a non-issue to the one percent.

-But it is a valuable tool for dividing one half of the Demos from the other half, so long as the underlying current of that tool remains hidden.
-That underlying current being the medieval or puritanical belief that sex and sexuality are sinful.
+But abortion is a valuable tool for dividing one-half of the Demos from the other half, so long as the underlying principle of that tool remains hidden.
+That underlying principle is the medieval or puritanical belief that sex and sexuality are sinful.
 What’s more, the nature of this sin lies first and foremost in women’s bodies.
 For this sin, dare I say, Original Sin, women must be punished.
 To the woman he said, “I will make your pains in childbearing very severe; with painful labor you will give birth to children.
 Your desire will be for your husband, and he will rule over you.”
 (Gen 3:16) Throughout most of human history, pregnancy was the means by which female sexuality was controlled and licensed.
 Pregnancy was the natural state of the married woman, under the dominion of her husband.
 Pregnancy that took place outside of the patronage of marriage was stigmatized with illegitimacy.